John-Rivero/Data-Analyst-Portfolio/README.md

 - Countries' GDP datasets are obtained from [The World Bank](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD)
 - Analyze countries' gdp data between the 1960 to 2021.
         - Objectives:
                 - Determine the nation with the highest annual GDP growth.
                 - Calculate the proportion of the country with the top GDP relative to the global total.

-            - Evaluate the country that has recorded the lowest performance.
+                - Evalueate the country that has recorded the lowest performance.